SeesAll/InfiniteVendingStock-FIXED/README.md

 # Credits

-**Original Plugin Author:** Unknown / Original InfiniteVendingStock contributor
+**Original Plugin Author:** Rustic0 / Original InfiniteVendingStock contributor

 This version has been **reviewed, fixed, optimized, and enhanced by